geocoder21/WhiteStarLine/Development.md

 Reference was made to the course notes to set up a GUI and creating a canvas (Evans, A., 2021).
 Further reading then allowed additional elements to be added, namely;

-1. two subplots for radar and lidar data
+1. Two subplots
+    This allows radar and lidar data to be displayed side by side.
+The code was developed with reference to matplotlib documentation (https://matplotlib.org/stable/api/axes_api.html#matplotlib.axes.Axes)

+2. Axis labels

-2. a text widget to display mass, volume and whether the iceberg could be pulled
+3. A text widget to display mass, volume and whether the iceberg could be pulled

-3. axis labels

 4. a 'quit' button to allow the user to exit the GUI and the program to complete